Climate change in Russia: Impacts on indigenous people

 Climate change has impacted the traditional lifestyle of the indigenous people of Russia's Far North.
 Around 2.5 million people live in the Arctic zone.
 The majority of Russia's indigenous people are located in the Arctic and Siberian regions.

 People of Siberia and Far East territories have depended on climate for many centuries for herding and fishing.
 Due to frequent winter thaws, reindeer have more limited access to lichens because ice layers formed on the ground, threatening traditional reindeer herding of Sami and Nenet people.
 Researchers have noticed that even small climate changes affect the nomadic life of Nenets.
 Climate change has also provoked a reduction of marine animals, damaging traditional fisheries.

 The Center for the Support of Indigenous Peoples of the North has noted that Russia lacks a program for calculating the possible impact of climate change on indigenous zones.
 Many environmental Indigenous and Environmental Movements have been declared as foreign agents by the Russian Federation.

 Economic impacts

 Climate change in Russia have been proven to show negative effects on the country's economy.
 The agricultural production of the country suffers economic losses due to its dependency on weather and climate factors.
 The overall yield of grain crops in Russia is expected to decrease by 17% by 2050, thereby affecting prices of agricultural products on the global market.
 By the year of 2030, prices of grain crops are estimated to rise significantly: 29% for wheat, 33% for rice and 47% for maize.

 The droughts of 2010 and 2012 in Russia was followed by increased prices of rye, wheat and barley in the country, thus showing the vitality of climate factors on crop yields.

+In addition to historical trends, recent climatic anomalies continue to underscore the vulnerability of Russian agriculture to extreme weather events.
+For instance, in May 2024, an unexpected frost hit key agricultural regions within the so-called black soil belt, including the Voronezh, Tambov, and Lipetsk regions.
+This unseasonal freeze damaged approximately 265,000 hectares of crops in Voronezh alone, leading to significant agricultural losses.
+Events like these not only affect local economies but also have broader implications for global markets.
+The damage from the frost led to a reduction in wheat harvest forecasts, pushing international wheat prices to their highest levels since August 2023.

+Russia in a changing climate, produced by several scholars at major universities, said Russia focuses on the Ukrainian war and relies on oil and natural gas to fund that effort.
+The country may suffer from climate-related issues, but that is not its biggest concern during the war.
+Russia also uses the oil and gas wealth to pay for social welfare programs.